materialsproject/fireworks/docs/installation_tutorial_pt2.rst

 Installation Tutorial (part 2: the Worker)
 ==========================================

-If you've set up your FireServer, the next step is to set up worker nodes to run your jobs on a large scale.
-This tutorial will guide you through FireWorks installation on a worker node.
+If you've set up your FireServer, this tutorial will help you to:

+* Set up a remote worker that connects to the FireServer to retrieve and execute jobs

 Like the previous tutorial, our purpose is to get you set up as quickly as possible; it isn't intended to demonstrate the features of FireWorks or explain things in great detail.
 This tutorial can be safely completed from the command line, and requires no programming.

 Launch a Rocket on a worker machine (FireWorker)
 ================================================